DINO-SLAM: DINO-informed RGB-D SLAM for Neural Implicit and Explicit Representations: Method Overview

 Similarly, we define color loss and depth loss for the appearance and geometric optimization:

-where $C_{gt}$ and $D_{gt}$ represent the ground truth color and depth, respectively.
+where $\hat{c}$ and $\hat{d}$ represent the ground-truth color and depth, respectively.

 \textbf{Mapping and Tracking}.
 For mapping and tracking, we adopt the keyframe selection strategy based on co-visibility from \cite{li2024ec}.
 The tracking thread focuses solely on camera pose optimization using color and depth residuals.
-In the mapping thread, we implement a global bundle adjustment (BA) to address both the forgetting problem and camera drift during significant movements.
-Following \cite{matsuki2024gaussian}, we measure frame-to-frame motion using optical center distance $d$ and parallax angle $r$.
+In the mapping thread, depending on the SLAM pipeline we built upon, we include global bundle adjustment (BA) to address both the forgetting problem and camera drift during significant movements.
+We measure frame-to-frame motion using optical center distance $d$ and parallax angle $r$.
 When significant motion occurs, $d$ and $r$ increase dramatically.
-Therefore, keyframes are selected when these metrics exceed their respective thresholds $d_{l}$ and $r_l$ (we set $d_{l}$=0.7 and $r_l$=15).
+Therefore, keyframes are selected when these metrics exceed their respective thresholds $d_{l}$ and $r_l$.